-If you hire a contractor to help with a renovation project in your home and they are injured on the job, who is liable for the injuries?
+If you are renovating your home and have hired help, who is liable if a contractor is injured?
 What can you do to avoid liability?
 At Willoughby Shulman Injury Lawyers, we help our clients with personal injury claims, slip and fall injuries, and even workers’ compensation claims so we understand both sides of personal injuries.
-We can help you better understand who would be liable if a contractor is injured at your home during a renovation that you’ve hired them for.
+We can help you better understand how liability works in the case of a renovation accident.

 You Have an Obligation to Provide a Safe Work Environment